jagadeeshmusali/portfolio/README.md

 Run `ng g @nrwl/angular:lib my-lib` to generate a library.

+## Generate a buildable library to publish to npm
+Run `nx g @nrwl/node:lib azure-eventhub-utilities --publishable --importPath="@azure/azure-eventhub-utilities"`

 > You can also use any of the plugins above to generate libraries as well.

 Libraries are shareable across libraries and applications.
 They can be imported from `@portfolio/mylib`.

 ## Development server

 Run `ng serve my-app` for a dev server.
 Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.
+The app wiazurll automatically reload if you change any of the source files.

 ## Code scaffolding